-Any employee who is required to serve on jury duty, and has completed their training period, will receive full pay while serving up to ten (10) days of jury duty per calendar year.
-A leave of absence without pay will be granted if jury duty exceeds the ten (10) day limit.
+Any non-exempt employee who is required to serve on jury duty, and has completed their training period, will receive full pay while serving up to ten (10) days of jury duty per calendar year.
+A leave of absence without pay will be granted if jury duty exceeds the ten (10) day limit (exempt employees' salary will not be changed for jury duty service).
 The employee should notify the supervisor of the need for time off for jury duty as soon as a notice or summons from the court is received.
 The employee may be requested to provide written verification from the court clerk of having served.
 If work time remains after any day of jury duty the employee will be expected to return to work.
 Any mileage allowance paid by the court for jury services is to be retained by the employee.